EVENT ENDEDLast updated March 28, 2026, 3:42 AM EDT

 • TRUMP EXTENDS HORMUZ DEADLINE: President Donald Trump has extended by 10 days his deadline for Iran to reopen the key Strait of Hormuz trade route or face U.S. strikes on its power plants.
 Trump said talks to end the war are going “very well,” though Tehran insists it is not negotiating.

-• SCHOOL STRIKE: The United States should conclude an investigation into a deadly strike on an elementary school in southern Iran "as soon as possible," the United Nations' human rights chief said today.
+• SCHOOL STRIKE: The United States should conclude an investigation into a deadly strike on an elementary school in southern Iran “as soon as possible,” the United Nations human rights chief said today.

-• DEATH TOLL: Over 3,000 people have been killed across the Middle East as the war continues in its fourth week.
+• DEATH TOLL: More than 3,000 people have been killed across the Middle East as the war continues in its fourth week.
 In Iran, Israeli and American strikes have killed more than 1,900 people, according to the country’s deputy health minister.
 At least 1,100 people have been killed in Lebanon, and 18 have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.

 • INSIGHTS AND ANALYSIS: Get exclusive analysis and insight into the Middle East conflict by becoming an NBC News subscriber.